Maithili221/TradeProject/README.md

-Trade Assignment in Spring Boot
+Trade Assignment in Spring Boot along with Test cases.
 Problem Statement
 Imagine a situation where thousands of trades are being sent to a single store, through any method of transmission.
 Our objective is to develop a trade store that organizes and stores each trade in a specific sequence.